Yaqeen-stak/mc-exercise/FUBAR.md

-this is hamza and fadi did .
+this is hamza and fadi we Have to try again tooooo